 - Move these boundaries to the margins of the starting and ending regions of the content.

 - Set the region at the start and end of the artistic brush content to zero stretching amount.

 - Set the middle region stretching amount to 100%, any nonzero value will do in this case.

 - When the brush is stretched along a shape, the start and end regions are scaled uniformly, while the middle region is stretched to fill the shape length.

 The following artistic brush options can be selected in the Artistic Brush view:

-- Content - Shows a list of symbols and objects with the Artistic Brush Content role.
+- Content - Opens a list of symbols and objects with the Artistic Brush Content role.
 Select an object from the list to change the content of the artistic brush.
-Use the Artistic Brush Content role to define objects in the document, that can be used as artistic brush content.

 - Tint - Select the artistic brush coloring mode.
 This can be: